Manaslu Circuit Trek - 12 Days

 Way to Tilche

 The last walking day of the Manaslu Circuit Trek is a pure delight.
 It’s just a 2.5-hour downhill walk from Bhimtang to Yak Kharka, where there are two small teahouses, and another 2-hour downhill hike to Sokhe.
-Have lunch in a Gurung village of Goa around 1 PM.
+Have lunch in the Gurung village of Goa around 1 PM.
 Then it’s about another 1-2 hours through forests and villages to Tilje.

 About Bhimthang Village and Teahouses